planarnetwork/dtd2mysql/apps/gtfsmerge/README.md

 - Duplicate stops, agencies and routes are assumed to be the same stop and only output once.
 - Calendars, calendar dates, trips and stop times are re-indexed.
 - Identical calendars are merged into a single entry.
+- Any calendar dates without a calendar are converted to a calendar
 - This tool does not currently process any of the fares files.
 Please raise an issue if you would like this feature.

 ## Installation

-Please note that zip/unzip and [node 10.x](https://nodejs.org) or above are required.
+Please note that zip/unzip and [node 11.x](https://nodejs.org) or above are required.

 gtfsmerge is a CLI tool that can be installed via NPM: